What it is?

 Early STEM Professional Development

-Multilingual STEM CURIOSITY Kits designed to increase parent-child interactions have been created.
-ELWC has created the kits with the ELWC Parent Advisory Council, Portland Metro STEM Partnership hub (PMSP), culturally specific agencies, community-based organizations, Head Start programs, childcare providers, and K-12.
-To date 2,000 kits in four languages (English, Spanish, Arabic and Somali) have been distributed in Washington County and an additional 1,700 kits in English and Spanish are about to be distributed.
+Multilingual STEM CURIOSITY Kits are designed to increase parent-child interactions.
+ELWC created the kits with the ELWC Parent Advisory Council, Portland Metro STEM Partnership hub (PMSP), culturally specific agencies, community-based organizations, Head Start programs, childcare providers, and K-12.
+To date 5,000 kits in four languages (English, Spanish, Arabic and Somali) have been distributed in Washington County.
+ELWC is currently developing kits for infant to toddler aged children, and we hope to start sharing these in October 2023.

 STEM Summer Camp